margolisj/go-supreme/readme.md

 * Optimizations - 10/14
   * use EqualFold for direct comparisons
   * Use pointers more freely in API
+* Setup logs to use actual timestamp - 10/15

 ## Objectives
 ### 9/20/18